Skip to main content

 We can now use a Settings Catalog profile to hide these system preference panes, using the Apple Developer Reference as a reference for each of these system preferences, allowing us to restrict the following areas:

-System Preference Item
+System Preference Value

 iCloud Profiles com.apple.preferences.icloud